Marinid dynasty: Origins

 The Marinids were a faction of the Berber tribal confederation of the Zenata.
 The Banu Marin were nomads who originated from the Zab (a region around Biskra in modern-day Algeria).
 Following the arrival of Arab Bedouins in North Africa in the middle of the 11th-12th centuries, they were pushed to leave their lands in the region of Biskra.
 They moved to the north-west of present-day Algeria, before entering en masse into what is now Morocco by the beginning of the 13th century.
 The Banu Marin first frequented the area between Sijilmasa and Figuig, at times reaching as far as the Zab.
 They moved seasonally from the Figuig oasis to the Moulouya River basin.

+According to Ibn Khaldun, the ancestors of the Banu Marin were the Banu Wasin.

 The Marinids took their name from their ancestor, Marin ibn Wartajan al-Zenati.
 Like earlier Berber ruling dynasties of North Africa and Al-Andalus had done, and in order to help gain legitimacy for their rule, Marinid historiography claimed an Arab origin for the dynasty through a North Arabian tribe.
 The first leader of the Marinid dynasty, Abd al-Haqq I, was born in the Zab into a noble family.
 His great-grandfather, Abu Bakr, was a sheikh of the region.